women-in-ai-ireland/June-2024-Group-002/README.md

 # June-2024-Group-002
-WAIPractice June 2024 Group 002
+This is the Group 002 repository for the WaiPRACTICE June 2024 cohort.